andrearcaina/Music-Sniffle/README.md

   - this features the entire text app like A1
   - but, the difference is the music is in a store.txt file
   - and the exceptions are actually thrown!
-- A2 is the better version of the assignment
+- A2 is the better version of the assignment (i think)